briand/computing-sota-az-boundaries-w7o/W7O/README_W7O.md

    - Calculate target elevation = summit_elevation - 82 feet (25 meters)
    - Generate contour lines at activation elevation using matplotlib
    - Extract contour segments and convert to Shapely polygons
-   - Select polygon containing summit point, or largest polygon if none contain summit
+   - Select polygon containing summit point (fail if none of the polys contain the point)
    - Transform coordinates to WGS84 if needed
 5. **Output Generation**: Save individual GeoJSON files with simplified properties